Camilleri, author of Montalbano detective series, dies at 93

 “Every so often, I put a hand in a pocket and caressed a colored stone, the tangible sign that one time the grace to catch a glimpse of beauty was granted to me,” Camilleri wrote, reflecting on his blindness.

-“If you can keep your brain functioning, old age doesn’t exist.
-On the contrary, it’s a richness,” the author told La Stampa.

 Montalbano worked in the fictional town of Vigata, inspired by the port town where Camilleri grew up, Porto Empedocle.
-The town was also the birthplace to two other Italian literary giants, Luigi Pirandello and Leonardo Sciascia.

 His first novel languished for 10 years, largely because the dialect sprinkled into the characters’ conversations, scared off potential publishers, according to Camilleri.
 By the time his first novel was published, in 1978, Camilleri was 53.